Pandas-Team/Ad-Recommender-System/README.md

 121 Teams\
 86 Universities

-# Abstract

-In This Project, We Designed and Coded an Advertising Recommender System.
-We Tested Many Machine Learning Algorithms, but in the End, We Designed the Final System With the Help of Random Forest and Linear Regression.
-Also, We Built Several Creative Features to Increase the Accuracy of Our Predictions.

 # Introduction
 The 2020 Data Days Competition held at Sharif university of technology.
 [The website link](https://datadays.sharif.edu)